roryl/lucee-book/lifecycle_scopes.md

 </noscript>

 ##Scope Lookup / Cascading
 Lucee looks for variables starting from the most specific all the way up to the most global.
 If a variable is not scoped, Lucee will search all scopes for it.
-This can be a performance penalty if doing a lot of lookups, therefore follow the [style guide for scoping variables](https://rorylaitila.gitbooks.io/lucee/content/style_guide.html)
+This can be a performance penalty if doing a lot of lookups, therefore follow the [style guide for scoping variables](https://rorylaitila.gitbooks.io/lucee/content/style_guide.html#scope-nonlocal-variables)

+The order in which Lucee looks up scopes is: